Historical Musical Innovators

 Eddie Torres

-Eddie was the manager of Thee Midniters, a popular local and regional recording band.
-He produced and promoted events, large and small, throughout the Southwest USA.
-He owned TorMid and Whittier Records labels and produced several records.
-Eddie also produced The Huggy Boy TV Show on a local station.
+As the manager of Thee Midniters, a popular East LA band, Eddie Torres produced and promoted music events throughout the Southwest USA.
+He founded TorMid and Whittier Records, producing several notable records, and produced The Huggy Boy TV Show on a local station.

 Record Labels